Elizabeth A. Nick

 Adolescent depression, peer victimization, online social support

-Elizabeth Nick is a fourth-year clinical psychology graduate student.
+Elizabeth Nick is a fifth-year clinical psychology graduate student.
 As part of "Team Internet," she is interested in how online social support may help to offset the ill effects of stress and victimization on self-esteem and depressive outcomes in youth and adults.
 As part of this work, she and the team created the Online Social Support Scale, which measures subtypes of social support that have long been recognized in the in-person world in an online context.
 She is also interested in how cognitive reactivity (the likelihood of having negative thoughts about the self in reaction to negative feelings) is related to depression.
-In the future, she hopes to study how adolescents react to online and in-person experiences and whether those reactions predict, or are predicted by, depression.
-In the past, she has helped conduct research with Emma Adam at Northwestern University and Mary Fristad and Anne-Marie Duchemin at The Ohio State University.
+Her dissertation focuses on whether cognitive reactivity is a prospective mediator of the effects of online and in-person supportive and victimizing social interactions on depressive symptoms among middle school students.
+Two waves of data have been collected among over 200 middle school students and data analysis is ongoing.

 Cole, D. A., Nick, E. A., Zelkowitz, R. L., Roeder, K. M., & Spinelli, T. (2017).
 Online social support for young people: Does it recapitulate in-person social support; Can it help?
 Computers in Human Behavior, 68, 456–464. doi: http://dx.doi.org/10.1016/j.chb.2016.11.058